There are some affiliate links below, but they are all products I highly recommend. For more info, view my disclosure here.

 - You can make an insect-repellent lotion for your dog by mixing a few drops of essential oil with unscented aloe vera gel, and then thinning the aloe vera gel to a lotion consistency with some filtered water.

 - Spray some hydrosol spray, made with 50/50 distilled water and hydrosol blend.

-Although you can now feel confident in using essential oils to rid your fur baby of many varieties of pests, be aware that every dog is different.
+Although you can now feel confident in using essential oils for dogs to rid your fur baby of many varieties of pests, be aware that every dog is different.

-It’s a good idea to consult your dog’s veterinarian or holistic vet about their medical history to find out the best way to incorporate essential oils into their life.
-Also, remember to always buy 100% pure essential oils.
-Look into the company to make sure they have strict purity standards.
+It’s always a good idea to consult your dog’s veterinarian or a holistic vet about their medical history to find out the best way to incorporate essential oils into their life.